 Below are some of our most frequently asked questions (FAQs).
 Click on the question to view the answer.
-Use the FAQs search on the left to type in key words to help you find specific questions..
 This web site is full of lots of information that I hope you will find useful.
-If you have a question that you can not find the answer for, or if you have any other comments or suggestions, please send me an email by clicking on the Contact tab at the top of the page.
-I'll be able to answer you directly.
+If you have a question that you can not find the answer for, or if you have any other comments or suggestions, please send me an email by clicking on the Contact tab at the bottom of the page.
+I’ll be able to answer you directly.

 The difference between the two yeasts is the particle size.
 The instant yeast is sold to consumers as RED STAR Quick Rise and RED STAR Bread Machine Yeast.
 The instant yeast is a ‘fast rising’ yeast, and is dried to a smaller particle than the ‘regular’ Active Dry Yeast, hence they activate faster and subsequently raise the dough faster.

 In traditional baking (hand kneading or stand mixer), the two can be used interchangeably, one for one.
 The difference will be that with the ‘fast rising’ yeast, the rising times for the dough will be shorter, up to 50%.
 Visit our Lessons in Yeast in Baking section for information on rising and the ‘ripe test’.